 Construction and uses of property in Albuquerque are regulated by the Integrated Development Ordinance (IDO)

-Any construction, including buildings, walls, and carports requires a building permit from the CABQ Building and Safety Division, 924-3838.
-When a property owner applies for a permit the Zoning Enforcement Office examines the construction plans for the proposed work to assure that the use is permissive, heights are within the allowed limits, and the setbacks of proposed work from property lines are consistent with the IDO.
+All construction, including buildings, walls, and carports requires a building permit from the CABQ Building and Safety Division, 924-3838.
+When a property owner applies for a permit the Zoning Enforcement Office examines the construction plans for the proposed work to assure that the use is permissive, heights are within the allowed limits, and the setbacks of proposed work from property lines are allowed by the IDO.

-If the proposed use is conditional, the IDO requires that the property owner obtain a conditional use permit.
-If the uses, setbacks, or height of the proposed work are not consistent with the IDO the property owner normally needs to seek a variance.
+Some uses require a conditional use permit.
+If setbacks, or height of the proposed work are beyond those allowed the IDO requires the property owner to seek a variance.
 These permits and variances, collectively known as special exceptions, are sought through the CABQ Zoning Hearing Examiner (ZHE).
 Get advice from the Examiner at 924-3894.

 We encourage property owners to get early advice from Zoning Enforcement at the number above and from an experienced architect or other design professional and to hire only licensed contractors who are familiar with permitting requirements.